Ethical Sponsorship

 Our approach to inclusion and diversity has been recognised in a number of ways, including:

-We achieved Bronze employer status for LGBTQ inclusion through the Australian Workplace Equality Index by Pride in Diversity in 2023.
+• We achieved Gold employer status for LGBTQ+ inclusion through the Australian Workplace Equality Index by Pride in Diversity in 2024 and 2025.

 First Nations Engagement Plan

-Allens has had a longstanding commitment to reconciliation, and this is something we continue to build upon.
-Following 10 years as a RAP (Reconciliation Action Plan) organisation, during which time we designed and delivered five RAPs, in early 2023 we launched our new Allens-specific First Nations Engagement Plan, which will guide our work in reconciliation over the four years to end of 2026.
+Allens has had a longstanding commitment to reconciliation and this is something we continue to build upon.
+Following more than 10 years as a RAP (Reconciliation Action Plan) organisation, during which time we designed and delivered five RAPs, in early 2023 we launched our Allens-specific First Nations Engagement Plan, which guides our work in reconciliation through to the end of 2026.

 Our plan is based on three key ‘pathways’: justice, economic engagement and understanding.
 The first two pathways were designed following consultation with a range of stakeholders, where it became clear these are the key areas where we as a law firm can make the most meaningful contribution to reconciliation.
 In order for us to succeed in delivering our commitments under those pathways, the final pathway of understanding was included, to ensure we continue to build the cultural capacity of our people and the cultural safety of our firm.